Software Subscription vs One-time License Break-even Calculator

 t=LS-U12

-The formula also clarifies units.
+The formula also clarifies the units.
 L is measured in dollars, while the denominator is measured in dollars per month, so the final answer comes out in months.
-That is why the result is easy to compare against your planning horizon.
+That makes the result easy to compare against your planning horizon.
 If your expected use is shorter than the break-even month, the subscription may still be the cheaper financial choice for that specific period.
 If your expected use stretches well past break-even, the license usually becomes the lower-cost option in pure cash terms.

-That example highlights why the break-even month and the total-cost comparison should be read together.
-At six months, Maya may still prefer the subscription because she has paid less cash in total and perhaps values flexibility.
-By twelve months, the options are roughly equal.
+That example shows why the break-even month and the total-cost comparison should always be read together.
+At six months, Maya may still prefer the subscription because it uses less cash and may fit a short project.
+By twelve months, the two options are roughly equal.
 By thirty-six months, the recurring plan is dramatically more expensive.
-The same product can therefore be a sensible subscription for a short-term need and a poor subscription for a long-term commitment.
-The calculator helps you quantify where that shift happens.
+The same software can therefore be sensible as a subscription for a temporary need and a poor subscription for a long-term commitment.

-The table below shows Maya's costs at several points in time so that the build-up of recurring fees is easy to see.
+This software subscription vs one-time license table shows Maya's costs at several points in time so the build-up of recurring fees is easy to see.

-Example comparison for a $200 license with $40 annual support versus a $20 monthly subscription.
+Example comparison for a $200 perpetual license with $40 annual support versus a $20 monthly subscription.

 MonthsLicense cost ($)Subscription cost ($)Savings ($)